eoghanfurlong/MVCinjQueryMobile/README.md

 ## Step 1
-First we need to create our handler for the Camera.
-This will be a function contained within nav.js in events (client/default/app/events).
+First we need to create our controller for the Camera.
+This will be a function contained within nav.js in controllers (client/default/app/controllers).
 It will contain a call to the $fh.cam() API call. you can read mote about the camera API [here](http://docs.feedhenry.com/api-reference/camera/).
-The following code is used to create our camera handler.
+The following code is used to create our camera controller.

 		camera : function() {
 				$fh.cam({